 What are the benefits and drawbacks of athletes using caffeine?

 For many people, a caffeinated drink is the only way to get the day started on the right footing.
-For example, PH founder Andy Blow once walked through a coffee shop's drive-thru and convinced the poor barista to serve him a double shot Americano as it was the only place open at 4:30am that day!
+For example, Precision Fuel & Hydration founder Andy Blow once walked through a coffee shop's drive-thru and convinced the poor barista to serve him a double shot Americano as it was the only place open at 4:30am that day!